 - Water & Sanitation Africa (an alternate monthly publication) is published by 3S Media.
 Read more at www.3smedia.co.za.

 - SUSFARMS, the Sustainable Sugarcane Farm Management System, includes notes on water, irrigation and drainage, wetlands and watercourses in its guidelines.
 Contact the South African Sugarcane Research Institute (SASRI) for more information.
-Find its web pages at www.sasa.org.za.
+Visit https://sasri.org.za..

-- Publications available from the CSIR include Climate Risk and Vulnerability: a handbook for Southern Africa (2nd edition printed in 2017) and The National Freshwater Ecosystem Priority Areas Atlas.
+- Publications available from the CSIR include Climate Risk and Vulnerability: a handbook for Southern Africa and The National Freshwater Ecosystem Priority Areas Atlas.
 The latter is a HUGE document with lots of maps of freshwater rivers and wetlands that need to be protected.
-It is available online on the CSIR website.
+Read more about CSIR publications on the CSIR website, www.csir.co.za.

 - The following DALRRD Info Paks (booklets) can be accessed at www.dalrrd.gov.za: “Collecting rainwater from your roof” and “Wetland Values and Functions”.

 - The City of Cape Town’s water map provides information on household water use, treated effluent collection points and water pressure management zones.
 See www.capetown.gov.za/watermap.
-See also its THINK WATER portal, www.capetown.gov.za/thinkwater, its notes on water management devices, http://cct.gov.za/mXos4, and its water calculator, http://bit.ly/ThinkWaterCalculatorCT.
+See also its THINK WATER portal, www.capetown.gov.za/thinkwater.

 - Hundreds and hundreds of publications are available from the Water Research Commission.
 Visit www.wrc.org.za to see what is available.